emberjs/rfcs/text/0730-semver-for-ts.md

 ### Appendix A: Existing Implementations

-The recommendations in this RFC have been full implemented in [`ember-modifier`][ember-modifier], [True Myth][true-myth], and [ember-async-data][ember-async-data]; and partly implemented in [`ember-concurrency`][ember-concurrency]. `ember-modifier`, `ember-async-data`, and `true-myth` all publish types generated from implementation code. `ember-concurrency` supplies a standalone, hand-written type definition file.
+The recommendations in this RFC have been fully implemented in [`ember-modifier`][ember-modifier], [True Myth][true-myth], and [ember-async-data][ember-async-data]; and partly implemented in [`ember-concurrency`][ember-concurrency]. `ember-modifier`, `ember-async-data`, and `true-myth` all publish types generated from implementation code. `ember-concurrency` supplies a standalone, hand-written type definition file.
 Since adopting this policy in these implementations (beginning in early summer 2020), no known issues have emerged, and the experience of implementing earlier versions of the recommendations from this RFC were incorporated into the final form of this RFC.

 There are, to the best of our knowledge, no other major adopters of these recommendations, and no similar such recommendations in the TypeScript ecosystem at large.